FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/template-engine.md

 Most front-end frameworks provide their own data binding syntax.
 As it stands, `{{ }}` seems to be the most popular choice for these data bindings.

-This often leads to conflicts when you are embedding FACT-Finder Web Components in third party frameworks.
+This often leads to conflicts when you are embedding FactFinder Web Components in third party frameworks.
 Typically, your framework resolves all data bindings _before_ the resulting HTML is accessible to Web Components.

 > Important